moneal/shopify-app-template-node-ts/README.md

-# Shopify App Template - Node
+# Shopify App Template - Node with Typescript

+The below docs are kinda inline with what is going on in the code.
+Updated to Vite 3, React Query 4.
+Added graphql proxy example, Firebase for sessions, Logging with traces and more complex Docker build for Cloud Run.

+---

 This is a template for building a [Shopify app](https://shopify.dev/apps/getting-started) using Node and React.
 It contains the basics for building a Shopify app.